quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/conclusion.md

 * If you want to customize the Sentiment Demo UI, you can learn how in the optional tutorial part [how to customize the UI](customize-the-ui.md).

-* If you decide to build your own connectors and apps, you can contribute something to the Quix Samples.
+* If you decide to build your own connectors and apps, you can contribute something to the code samples.
 Visit the [Quix GitHub](https://github.com/quixio/quix-samples){target=_blank}.
-Fork our samples repo and submit your code, updates, and ideas.
+Fork our code samples repo and submit your code, updates, and ideas.

 What will you build?
 Let us know!
 We’d love to feature your project or use case in our [newsletter](https://www.quix.io/community/).